AsamiKafune/Figura-ExtraBone/README.md

 This mod operates by:

 - Adding Bone Structure: Creates special Groups/bones in Figura models that support Emotecraft's system
-- Animation Mapping: Converts and blends animation data from Emotecraft to work with Figura
+- Animation Mapping: Converts and blends animation data from Emotecraft to work with Figura Avatar
-- Script Management: Uses automated scripts to handle movement and blending between different animations

 # 📌 Download
 https://modrinth.com/mod/figura_extrabone